grounded-ai/grounded_ai/README.md

 - **Flexible Input/Output Handling**: Accept LLM outputs in various formats (text, JSON, etc.) and provide evaluation results in a structured and easily consumable manner.

-- **Customizable Evaluation Pipelines**: Define and configure evaluation pipelines to combine multiple metrics, weights, and thresholds based on your specific requirements.

-- **Reporting and Visualization**: Generate comprehensive reports and visualizations to communicate evaluation results effectively, facilitating decision-making and model improvement processes.

 ### Getting Started

 Install the `grounded-ai` package from [PyPI](https://pypi.org/project/grounded-ai/):